Section 1 Establishment of Criteria for Evaluation

 - Reconsider any of its evaluations and recommendations as is required if a faculty member invokes the privileges outlined in the Faculty Bylaws, Part III, Article VIII.
 Sections 1-3, Reconsideration and Appeal Procedures.

-When a department review body is representative (that is, when a department or group of departments select some of its members to form a department review body instead of acting as a whole on renewal, rank, salary, and tenure matters), the decisions of the department review body may not be countermanded or altered in any way by that department (or departments).
+When a department review body is representative (that is, when a department or group of departments select some of its members to form a department review body instead of acting as a whole on renewal, rank, and salary matters), the decisions of the department review body may not be countermanded or altered in any way by that department (or departments).
 Faculty members who disagree with any decision or recommendation made by a department review body may make their views known, singly or collectively, to that department review body reconsidering an earlier action, or to a higher review body, or to the Appeals Commission hearing.